The Interpretive Grape Garden

 THE IMPORTANCE OF PLACE

 While working in the wine industry, I became interested in the idea of terroir, of wine as a place indicator, reflective not just of terrain and soil, exposure, altitude and annual precipitation, but of traditions of farming and winemaking, of history and local culture.
-During a hiatus from my job selling wine, I turned my attention to his adopted city.
+During a hiatus from my job selling wine, I turned my attention to my adopted city.
 I had learned only just recently that L.A. had once been the epicenter of the first California wine industry, with vineyards of Spanish grapes having grown just about everywhere I looked.
 And it inspired me to wonder what Los Angeles was like in those days.
 What would life have been like when Los Angeles was known as the City of Vines?
 Were the people who worked in the vineyards and wineries able to feed their families?
 How did the social, economic and political environment of Los Angeles back then shape the ideas and aspirations of the people who lived here?
 In other words, what was the terroir, not just of the wine but of the people?